CatWarriorOfficial/Pac-ManJ2me-HDNes-Pack/README.md

 # Pac-ManJ2me-HDNes-Pack
-This HDNes Pack for Mesen is a high resolution graphics pack for a 2021 edit of a fanmade Pac-Man nes port This pack was built and tested with the latest Mesen version and features detailed spritework featuring more colors than the original.
+This HDNes Pack for Mesen is a high resolution graphics pack for a FanMade version of Pac-Man on the NES

+This pack was built and tested with the latest Mesen version and features detailed spritework featuring more colors than the original.
 ![2](https://github.com/CatWarriorOfficial/Pac-ManJ2me-HDNes-Pack/assets/121696395/1ce28d53-5f44-4a0b-9dfc-4c463860b141)
 # How to Install (windows)